Russell Wilson keeps the faith, and Brian Schottenheimer says the Seahawks must adjust sooner

 It was part of a day when Wilson said, “We just didn’t play great as a collective group.”

-Inevitably, though, most of the focus has fallen on Wilson, who after throwing 26 touchdown passes in the first seven games of the season has just six in the past five, leading to lots of questions about what’s wrong with him.
+Inevitably, most of the focus has fallen on Wilson, who after throwing 26 touchdown passes in the first seven games has just six in the past five, leading to lots of questions about what’s wrong with him.

-But true to character, during his weekly session with the media Thursday, Wilson insisted things aren’t all that had.
+But true to character, during his weekly session with the media Thursday, Wilson insisted things aren’t all that bad.

 “I don’t think we’re crazy off track,” Wilson said, adding he hasn’t lost any confidence in himself or the team.